Blocss/blocss/README.md

 ### Settings
 This layer is the first layer and holds any global settings for your project.
 It should only house settings that need to be accessed from anywhere.

-**NOTE**: Any variable that does not need accessing globally should belong in the partial to which it relates.
+**NOTE**: Any variable that does not need to be accessed globally should belong in the partial to which it relates.

 * [_defaults.scss](lib/settings/_defaults.scss)

 ### Tools
 The tools layer houses your globally available tooling, mixins and functions.

-**NOTE**: Any mixin or function that does not need accessing globally should belong in the partial to which it relates.
+**NOTE**: Any mixin or function that does not need to be accessed globally should belong in the partial to which it relates.

 * [_functions.scss](lib/tools/_functions.scss)
 * [_mixins.rem.scss](lib/tools/_mixins.rem.scss)